96% of our employers agree that training reflects up-to-date practice in industry.

 - The apprentice is working for you whilst they learn.

-- Once qualified, they have gained valuable real world experience.
+- They gain valuable real world experience.

 Engagement with the Apprenticeship Programme will deliver a number of benefits to your business: